wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 blowing here at Isla Mujeres in the wee hours of the morning, all of it happens very fast.

-The anchorage was not crouded, but well populated.
+The anchorage was not crowded, but well populated.
 I had to choose a spot related to the other boats and to depths and location, etc. In the dark, I was suprised by a boat that I didn't see until the shore lights put it in silhouette.
 Please, people.
 If you're not running your anchor light for